leogx9r/DiscordCrypt/README.md

 * Messages cannot be encrypted when using the in-game overlay.
-    * This is due to Discord using a separate module to display messages in the overlay.
+    * This is due to Discord using a separate module to display messages in the overlay that is unrelated to the Desktop app.

 # Support And Discussion